-Targets from 2021/2022 Pupil Premium Report
+Targets from 2022/2023 Pupil Premium Report

 Intended outcome Success criteria Outcome Improved oral language skills and vocabulary among disadvantaged pupils.
-Assessments and observations indicate sig- nificantly improved oral language among disadvantaged pupils.
+Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny andongoing formative assessment.
 Internal observations and reports indicate an improvement in the oral language of pupils overall.
-Progress and Achieve progress and attainment scores at Progress N/A due to Covid 19 attainment in Reading the end of KS2 in Reading that are at least in line with national average Expected 74% N 74% Progress and Achieve progress and attainment scores at Progress N/A due to Covid 19 attainment in Writing the end of KS2 in Writing that are at least in line with national average Expected 68% N 69% Phonics Achieve above national average expected standard in phonics screening check 90% Year 1 pass rate EYFS 70% of pupils to achieve GLD in EYFS to be in line with national average 60% achieved GLD To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Ensure the attendance of all pupils, includ- ing disadvantaged pupils, is at least 95% or above Attendance was 95%
+Progress and attainment in Reading Achieve progress and attainment scores at the end of KS2 in Reading that are at least in line with national average Progress at Expected 74% N 74% Progress and attainment in Writing Achieve progress and attainment scores at the end of KS2 in Writing that are at least in line with national average Progress at Expected 68% N 69% Phonics Achieve above national average expected standard in phonics screening check 75% Year 1 pass rate EYFS 70% of pupils to achieve GLD in EYFS to be in line with national average 57% achieved GLD To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Ensure the attendance of all pupils, including disadvantaged pupils, is at least 95% or above Attendance was 95%